 Acres are widely used in real estate, agriculture, and environmental conservation.
 Land parcels are often described in acres, providing a standardized way to assess property size.
 Farmers use acres to plan crop yields and manage their fields, while conservationists use acres to measure and protect natural habitats.

 Miles are essential in transportation and urban planning.
-Road distances are measured in miles, helping us navigate and estimate travel times.
+That's why road distances are measured in miles, helping us figure out and estimate travel times.
 City sizes are often described in square miles, giving a sense of the urban sprawl and population density.

 Trends and Latest Developments